Mental health toolbox

 Write yours down and stick them up in places you will see them to encourage you to repeat them.

-Recording what you try and how effective it was can help you longer term.
+Record what you’ve tried and how effective it was, so when a low mood strikes, you have your own toolbox.
 Keep yourselves safe and if you need support, telephone Samaritans on 116 123